Bath Vet Group's home page

 Female Dogs (Spay)

-When a bitch is spayed an operation is carried out to remove the ovaries and uterus via an incision in the belly under a general anaesthetic.
+When a bitch is spayed an operation is carried out to remove the ovaries and uterus (ovariohysterectomy) or just the ovaries (ovariectomy) via an incision in the belly under a general anaesthetic.
 We are also able to offer laparoscopic bitch spaying, where only the ovaries are removed via keyhole surgery - further information on laparoscopic spaying is below.

 Male Dogs (Castrate)